lakkatv/lakka-website/content/articles/2017/04/28/lakka-20-stable-release.md

  * S802 TV Boxes
  * S905 TV Boxes

-Note that we continue supporting the boards already working with Lakka 1.0, like Odroid, Orange Pi, UDOO, etc.
+Note that we continue supporting the boards that already work with Lakka 1.0: Odroid, Orange Pi, UDOO, etc.

 ### New cores (emulators and game engines)

-In this new version of Lakka, we enabled almost all the libretro cores on every platform, to increase the netplay compatibility accross different versions of Lakka.
+In this new version, almost all of the libretro cores on every platform are now enabled.
+This is to increase netplay compatibility across different versions of Lakka.

 <div class="row imagegrid">
 	<div class="col-md-4"><img src="media/rpg.png"></div>